 JWP seeks to follow Web Content Accessibility Guidelines (WCAG) 2.x standards and WAI-ARIA guidelines.
 Some of these standards and guidelines include the following:

 - Supported screen readers should be usable at all times

 - Player customization with CSS to modify focus visibility

 - Level AA or AAA contrast ratios set through skin customization available both in a custom setup block and in the player builder in the dashboard

 The following sections describe default keyboard accessibility, keyboard shortcuts, screen reader support, and captions customization.

 JWP enables viewers to have an accessible video experience without the use of a mouse.
 The web player maintains two persistent keyboard shortcuts: Esc and Tab.

 Once your viewers tab to the a video player on the page, they can use any of the following keyboard shortcuts.
 Our keyboard navigation is compatible with screen readers.

-When nothing is in focus, this key pauses or plays the video.
+When nothing is in focus, the key pauses or plays the video.